-At Whitchurch CE Infant & Nursery School we take our responsibility very seriously to support our children in becoming good local, national and global citizens of the future; nurturing and modelling high expectations of love, care and respect for one another.
+At Whitchurch CE Infant & Nursery Academy we take our responsibility very seriously to support our children in becoming good local, national and global citizens of the future; nurturing and modelling high expectations of love, care and respect for one another.

 We teach our children through a creative curriculum that matches the requirements of the EYFS Framework and the National Curriculum.
 We also incorporate the life experiences and interests of our pupils and carefully reflect these through the learning opportunities we provide.